 41: Max Verstappen, Emilia Romagna 2022 – Abu Dhabi 2023

 At the 2023 Saudi Arabian Grand Prix, Max Verstappen equalled the longest scoring streak of his career to date.
 It was the 21st race in a row at which he scored, equalling his tally of 21 points-scoring races in a row between the 2018 Belgian Grand Prix and the 2019 Hungarian Grand Prix.

 Verstappen has been extending his streak since then, with his win at the 2023 Monaco Grand Prix seeing him overtake the longest points-scoring streak of Michael Schumacher’s career, putting him fourth in the list of most consecutive points scoring races in Formula 1 history.

 He equalled the longest scoring streak of Kimi Raikkonen’s career with his victory in the 2023 Canadian Grand Prix and then overtook him at the next race, the 2023 Austrian Grand Prix.
 At the 2023 Italian Grand Prix, Verstappen equalled the second-longest points-scoring streak of Lewis Hamilton’s career before moving ahead of that milestone and into second on the all-time list at the Singapore Grand Prix.

-Impressively, Verstappen’s streak of 35 points-scoring races includes only eight races which he has failed to win.
-Should he continue his points-scoring ways, Verstappen’s next target is to equal Lewis Hamilton’s longest F1 scoring streak at the 2024 Emilia Romagna Grand Prix.
+Impressively, Verstappen’s streak of 41 points-scoring races includes only eight races which he has failed to win.
+He now sits second in the list of most consecutive points scoring races and, should he continue his points-scoring ways, Verstappen’s next target is to equal Lewis Hamilton’s longest F1 scoring streak at the 2024 Emilia Romagna Grand Prix.

 33: Lewis Hamilton, Japan 2016 – France 2018